Bugis: Culinary traditions

 The peninsula's long coastline has contributed a great fishing industry in the region, creating oceanic produce as an important part of the meal.
-Dishes such as Pa’Deme (anchovies sambal), Bajabu (serundeng), Lawa Bale (marinated raw fish) and the clear broth soups of Nasu Bale and Nassu Meti captures its extensive maritime connection.
+Dishes such as Pa'Deme (anchovies sambal), Bajabu (serundeng), Lawa Bale (marinated raw fish) and the clear broth soups of Nasu Bale and Nassu Meti captures its extensive maritime connection.

 In addition to seafood, there is also a diverse culinary traditions with the emphasis on meat, which can be seen in the hearty slow cooked dishes, namely Nasu Likku, Nasu Palekko and Goré-Goré.
-The meals are usually acted as an accompanying side dish to compliment the Nasi Putih (plain white rice), or in other cases, the rice cakes.
+The meals are usually acted as an accompanying side dish to complement the Nasi Putih (plain white rice), or in other cases, the rice cakes.